tueimage/essential-skills/keras.md

     The input layer has 28 x 28 inputs that are flattened to a 784-length vector.
 The middle layer has 256 units.
 The last layer has 10 units.
 Between the input and middle layer, there are 784 * 256 normal weights and 256 bias weights.
 The output layer has 256 * 10 normal weights and 10 bias weights, so 203530 weights in total.
     </p></details>

-2. Look at the loss curves of the MLP.
+2. Train the MLP for 20 epochs.
+Look at the loss curves of the MLP.
 It is likely that your network is overfitting.
 How do you see this in these curves?
 Why do you think the network overfits?

     <details><summary>Answer</summary><p>
-    It is likely that the training accuracy has not converged after 20 epochs, i.e. it is still rising, while the validation accuracy is *decreasing* after a few epochs.
+    It is likely that the training accuracy has not converged after 20 epochs, i.e. it is still rising, while the validation accuracy is staying constant or even *decreasing* after a few epochs.

     Using the architecture as defined above, there are so many parameters, that the network will overfit on details or noise in the training set (e.g. it will know that a certain image of a 9 in the training set has some noise in the top right and use that to deduce it is should output 9, because it was taught that in previous epochs.).
+The network will specialize so much on the training set that in this case it can easily reach an accuracy on that set of 100%.
     </p></details>

 3. How can you combat the overfitting without adding more code?